alex-paterson/activitynet-essentials/README.md

 # ActivityNet Essentials

 A couple of python classes to help deal with the ActivityNet dataset.
-Video- related methods require youtube-dl or ffmpeg installed as commandline apps (they're called by subprocess).
+Video related methods require youtube-dl and ffmpeg installed as commandline apps
+(they're called by subprocess).

 ## ActivityNet